 If you have heart disease or are at risk, the American Heart Association recommends that you limit your saturated fat intake to no more than 5-6% of your daily caloric intake.
 For example, if you consume 2,000 calories per day, you should eat no more than 100-120 calories or 11-13 grams of saturated fat.

-If you eat just one tablespoon of coconut oil which is 92% saturated fat, you’ll be consuming 13 grams of saturated fat — your limit for the entire day.
+If you eat just one tablespoon of coconut oil (14 grams of fat) and is 92% saturated fat, you’ll be consuming 13 grams of saturated fat — your limit for the entire day.
 On the other hand, olive oil is only 8% saturated fat, so you won’t meet your saturated fat limit so quickly and can eat more foods that contain these fats.

 The Bottom Line